viscoze/viscoze.github.io/_posts/2016-09-13-metaprogramming-in-Ruby.md

 ### instance_eval

-There is an another Kernel method, which we can use: instance_eval.
+There is an another Kernel method which we can use: instance_eval.
 It opens object and evaluates the code inside it.
 Access to instance variables, methods - all of this stuff.